Skip navigation

 Palliative care and end-of-life care are excellent in Australia.
 They help the vast majority of people to die without excessive pain and suffering.

 However, in a small number of cases palliative care cannot relieve all suffering.
-Palliative Care Australia estimates this to happen to around 4% of people.
+Palliative Care Australia estimates this happens to around 4% of people.
+Other estimates are up to 10%.
 For those dying people, voluntary assisted dying is another option.

 Speak to your doctor to find out about your end-of-life options.

-There is a strict assessment process with multiple safeguards, including sign-off from two independent doctors that the person meets all the eligibility criteria.
+There is a strict assessment process with multiple safeguards, including sign-off from two independent medical practitioners that the person meets all the eligibility criteria.
 If there are any doubts, a specialist and/or psychiatrist will give a third opinion.

-If doctors suspect a person is under pressure or being coerced to request assisted dying, the process stops immediately.
+If doctors or care teams suspect a person is under pressure or being coerced to request assisted dying, the process stops immediately.

 A person can pause or stop their application at any time.

 Applying for voluntary assisted dying is a complicated process with robust safeguards, and for this reason it takes time.
-After several years of voluntary assisted dying operating in Victoria, the advice is to start as early as possible to avoid delays.
+After years of voluntary assisted dying operating around the country, the advice is to start as early as possible to avoid delays.

-In extreme circumstances, applications can be accelerated.
-However, this should be avoided as it adds stress at an already challenging time.
+In some circumstances, applications can be accelerated.
+However, this invariably adds stress at an already challenging time.
 Starting early is best.

 There are a range of health practitioners who can help with voluntary assisted dying.
 Depending on who you see, you may be able to claim some of the costs on Medicare.
 However, there may also be some out-of-pocket expenses you need to plan for.
 It's always best to check with your doctor first.
 You may also need to factor in travel to see a doctor or specialist, or pay for documents such as proof of residency and citizenship.

 Voluntary assisted dying does not affect life insurance claims or death benefits from superannuation funds.
-Although most life insurance policies exclude claims if a person has died by suicide, Australian laws make clear that voluntary assisted dying and suicide are two different things.
-A person’s death certificate lists their illness as the cause of death, not voluntary assisted dying.
+Most policies will exclude payouts for deaths from suicide.
+However, Australian laws make clear that voluntary assisted dying and suicide are not the same.
+A person’s death certificate lists their underlying illness as the cause of death, not suicide or voluntary assisted dying.

-There are no guarantees a person will be able to die at home; this depends on someone’s circumstances and the services in their area.
+Yes, but there are no guarantees; it depends on someone’s circumstances and the services in their area.
 That said, people are often better able to plan ahead if they know they are going to have an assisted death.
 For many that will mean planning to be at home, often with loved ones present.

-Voluntary assisted dying can also happen in hospitals and residential facilities like nursing homes.
+Voluntary assisted dying can also happen in hospitals and residential facilities like nursing homes and retirement villages.

-All Australian laws require you to have been resident in the state for at least 12 months before using their voluntary assisted dying law.
-There are exceptions in Queensland, Tasmania and New South Wales - and soon in the Australian Capital Territory - where you can apply for a special consideration if you live outside the state or territory but have ‘substantial connections’ (such as being a former resident or your family living in the state).
+All Australian laws require you to have been resident in the state or territory for at least 12 months before using their voluntary assisted dying law.
+There are exceptions in Queensland, Tasmania, New South Wales and the ACT - where you can apply for a special consideration if you live outside the state or territory but have ‘substantial connections’ (such as being a former resident or your family living in the state).

 You should discuss your end-of-life options with your doctor.
-However, some medical professionals do not agree with voluntary assisted dying and the law grants them the right to conscientiously object.
-This means they do not have to agree to assess you.
+However, some health professionals do not agree with voluntary assisted dying and the law grants them the right to conscientiously object.
+This means they can decide not to help you with your application for VAD.
 In this case, they should let you know so you can find another doctor willing to provide you with information.

 For some people, death and dying are still taboo and difficult to talk about.
-But it’s important that we do, so we can plan ahead and make the right choices for us.
+But it’s important that we do, so we can plan ahead and make appropriate choices.
 Visit Advance Care Planning Australia for resources to help you start the conversation.

 Ideally, your family will respect whatever choice you make.
 However, if you prefer, you can keep the conversation confidential between you and your doctor.
 Just like any other aspect of your healthcare and treatment, you do not have to share details if you don’t want to.

-People seeking voluntary assisted dying are not suicidal; they don’t want to die but are dying of a terminal illness and simply want to control how and when it happens and how much they need to suffer at the end.
+People seeking voluntary assisted dying are not suicidal; they don’t want to die but nevertheless are dying of a terminal illness and want to control how and when it happens including how much they need to suffer at the end.

 Australian laws expressly state that voluntary assisted dying is not suicide.

-If you are affected by the issue of suicide or want to support someone experiencing suicidal ideation, visit Conversations Matter or Beyond Blue
+If you are affected by the issue of suicide or know someone experiencing suicidal ideation, visit Conversations Matter or Beyond Blue

 For more information about voluntary assisted dying laws and policies in Australia, please visit:

-Voluntary assisted deaths make up a tiny proportion of all deaths in Australia.
-In Victoria, it's around 0.5% of total deaths each year.
-In Western Australia, voluntary assisted deaths account for around 1% of deaths annually.
-This is consistent with other countries where assisted deaths represent 0.5%–4% of all deaths.
+Voluntary assisted deaths make up a tiny proportion of all deaths in Australia, between 1% and 3% annually.
+This is consistent with other countries where assisted dying is legal.